 Optimizing latency is a continuous cycle, and each database has its own limits to what extent it can be replicated or optimized.

-There are multiple methods to reduce latency, and replication is most popular among developers.
+There are multiple methods to reduce latency, and replication of the database is most popular.

 - PostgreSQL for transactional operations in real time